ankudovychm/CS3200-TeachersAssistant-Proj/README.md

 * Start the containers with `docker compose up` or `docker compose up -d` to run in detached mode so the containers run in the background.

 Additionally, every user will need to do the following:
-* Create a file named db_root_password.txt in the secrets/ folder and put inside of it the root password for MySQL.
+* Create a file named `db_root_password.txt` in the `secrets/ folder` and put inside of it the root password for MySQL.
-* Create a file named db_password.txt in the secrets/ folder and put inside of it the password you want to use for the a non-root user named webapp.
+* Create a file named `db_password.txt` in the `secrets/` folder and put inside of it the password you want to use for the a non-root user named webapp.

+Now, you should be all set!
+We hope you enjoy using Teacher's Assistant!

+## Contributors

 This app was created as the final project for CS3200: Database Design at Northeastern University.
 The final stage project was completed by:
 * Mikhail Ankudovych